Avaiga/taipy-getting-started-gui/step_05/ReadMe.md

 # Step 5: Insert Python expressions in Taipy GUI

 As shown before, parameters and variables in Taipy are dynamic.
-The same follows for every type of objects even dataframes.
-Therefore, operations on dataframes can be done and results will be shown in real time on the GUI.
+The same follows for every type of object, even data frames.
+Therefore, you can do operations on data frames, and Taipy GUI will show real-time results on the GUI.
 These changes occurs through the `=` asignment like `state.xxx = yyy` (`state.text = "Example"`).

-Any expression containing `xxx` in the Markdown will be propagated the changes and will reload related elements.
-It can be  simple charts or tables but it can also be expression like this:
+Any expression containing `xxx` in the Markdown will propagate the changes and reload related elements.
+It can be  simple charts or tables, but it can also be an expression like this:

 ```python
 ## Positive